JonEG/typo3-certifications/notes/05-typo3-apis/creating-cli-commands.md

 Goals:

-- [ ] I can create and register new Symfony CLI commands
+- [ ] I can create and register new Symfony CLI commands.
 - [ ] I can find my way around existing commands and can modify them.

 ---